 - Consider how this collection relates to others stylistically and thematically.

-Click here to submit.
+Click here to submit your review.

 We consider all submissions carefully and enjoy being surprised by reviews of work we’re previously unfamiliar with, but this fall we’re particularly interested in seeing reviews of the books listed below.

 I Am No Longer Troubled by the Extravagance, Rick Bursky (BOA)